-CCC investigations and audits have revealed instances where employees understood their obligations under a particular policy or process but decided to ignore those obligations in order to obtain an improper advantage or gain.
+The work of the CCC has revealed instances where employees understood their obligations under a particular policy or process but decided to ignore those obligations to obtain an improper advantage or gain.
 Unfortunately, these examples show why public entities cannot always rely on individuals to do the right thing and act in the public interest, rather than self-interest.